 Puri is full of hotels and restaurants to suit all budgets.
-While at Puri don’t forget to eat mahaprasada, the food offering to Lord Jagannath on daily basis.
+While at Puri don’t forget to eat mahaprasada, the food offering to Lord Jagannath on a daily basis.

 The Bada Odia Matha

 The Bada Odia Matha has the largest concentration of Puri paintings on its walls drawn in the 19th century.
 This matha was established by Atibadi Jagannath Das in the 15th Century CE.
 He was a great religious poet and composed the Odia Bhagwat.
 The image of Atibadi Jagannath Das is preserved in the matha.
-Jagannath was the intimate disciple of Sri Chaitnya Mahaprabhu and founder of Atibadi sect of Vaishnamism.
+Jagannath was the intimate disciple of Sri Chaitanya Mahaprabhu and founder of Atibadi sect of Vaishnavism.
 The Odia Matha makes arrangement for pankti bhoga in the Jagamohana during Rukminiharana festival and supplies kala sari (black cloth) to Goddess Vimala.
 It is also vested with the duty of cleaning the Ratnavedi and supplying of canopy for the inner sanctuary and the pillows for the Lord.
 The matha provides trimundi chandua and silk cloths for chaka apasara, til oil for phooluri neeti, oil and ghee for Deva Deepavali.